RoryO/JAweSomePlayer/README.md

 CONTROLLING THE MEDIA
 ===
-The jsPlayer function is mostly just a constructor function, deciding what type of playback element to use and creating the relevant elements, constructing the HTML controls and initializing the playback engine.
+The jsPlayer.create() function is mostly just a constructor function, deciding what type of playback element to use and creating the relevant elements, constructing the HTML controls and initializing the playback engine.
 The playback engine is a gateway object that routes external method